Turuma: Ships

 Fourteen or fifteen turumas were built for the Swedish archipelago fleet.
 All vessels except Amphion are listed below along with the basic information to the extent it has been recorded.
-Specifications that are identical to vessels listed directly abov are marked with a dash.
+Specifications that are identical to vessels listed directly above are marked with a dash.
 Three "shebecks" were also built for the Russian Baltic fleet in 1788–89 that were based directly on the turumas rather than the Mediterranean xebecs.